Siyangcui/portfolio/README.md

 ---

 Currently a developer in training with previous experience in the IT industry, this portfolio aims to display my personality, skills and past experiences to prospective employers.
-This website also provides acts as a CI platform that will allow me to add to and refactor old code as i learn new things during the course.
+This website also acts as a CI platform that will allow me to add to and refactor old code as i learn new things during the course.

 ### **Functionality and Features of the website**